-We must report annually to the Internal Revenue Service and to each non-U.S. holder the amount of dividends paid to, and the tax withheld with respect to, each non-U.S. holder.
+We must report annually to the IRS and to each non-U.S. holder the amount of dividends paid to, and the tax withheld with respect to, each non-U.S. holder.
 These reporting requirements apply regardless of whether withholding was reduced or eliminated by an applicable tax treaty.
-Copies of this information also may be made available under the provisions of a specific treaty or agreement with the tax authorities in the country in which the non-U.S Holder resides or is established.
+Copies of this information also may be made available under the provisions of a specific treaty or agreement with the tax authorities in the country in which the non-U.S. Holder resides or is established.

-U.S. backup withholding tax is imposed at the rate of 31% on certain payments to persons that fail to furnish the information required under the U.S. information reporting requirements.
+U.S. backup withholding tax is imposed at a current rate of 30.5% on certain payments to persons that fail to furnish the information required under the U.S. information reporting requirements.
+Recently enacted legislation will eventually reduce the rate of withholding to 28%.

 Under the Treasury Regulations, the payment of proceeds from the disposition of shares of our common stock to or through a U.S. office of a broker will be subject to information reporting and backup withholding, unless the beneficial owner, under penalties of perjury, certifies, among other things, its status as a non-U.S. holder or otherwise establishes an exemption.
 The payment of proceeds from the disposition of shares of our common stock to or through a non-U.S. office of a broker generally will not be subject to backup withholding and information reporting, except as noted below.
-In the case of proceeds from a disposition of shares of our common stock paid to or though a non-U.S. office of a broker that is:
+In the case of proceeds from a disposition of shares of our common stock paid to or through a non-U.S. office of a broker that is:

-- . a U.S. person; - . a "controlled foreign corporation" for U.S. federal income tax purposes; - . a foreign person 50% or more of whose gross income from certain periods is effectively connected with a U.S. trade or business; or - . a foreign partnership if at any time during its tax year (a) one or more of its partners are U.S. persons who, in the aggregate, hold more than 50% of the income or capital interests of the partnership or (b) the foreign partnership is engaged in a U.S. trade or business, information reporting (but not backup withholding) will apply unless the broker has documentary evidence in its files that the owner is a non-U.S. holder and certain other conditions are satisfied, or the beneficial owner otherwise establishes an exemption (and the broker has no actual knowledge to the contrary).
+. a U.S. person;

+- . a "controlled foreign corporation" for U.S. federal income tax purposes; - . a foreign person 50% or more of whose gross income from certain periods is effectively connected with a U.S. trade or business; or - . a foreign partnership if at any time during its tax year (a) one or more of its partners are U.S. persons who, in the aggregate, hold more than 50% of the income or capital interests of the partnership or (b) the foreign partnership is engaged in a U.S. trade or business, information reporting and backup withholding will apply unless the broker has documentary evidence in its files that the owner is a non-U.S. holder and certain other conditions are satisfied, or the beneficial owner otherwise establishes an exemption (and the broker has no actual knowledge to the contrary).

 Backup withholding is not an additional tax.
-Any amounts withheld under the backup withholding rules from a payment to a non-U.S. holder can be refunded or credited against the non-U.S. holder's U.S. federal income tax liability, if any, provided that the required information is furnished to the Internal Revenue Service in a timely manner.
+Any amounts withheld under the backup withholding rules from a payment to a non-U.S. holder can be refunded or credited against the non-U.S. holder's U.S. federal income tax liability, if any, provided that required information is furnished to the IRS in a timely manner.